 Are Boot Dryers Bad For Leather Boots?

-A lot of people ask me this question quite often, and I always reply to them with an outright ‘no.’ Boot dryers are absolutely safe for leather boots, here are some reasons.
+A lot of people ask me this question quite often, and I always reply to them with an outright ‘no.’ Boot dryers are safe for leather boots, here are some reasons.

 - Leather is one of the most robust materials used for making boots.